 Introduction to the Cardiac Arteries:

-The heart receives nutrients and gases from it’s own set of arteries, veins, and capillaries.
-Blood enters the coronary circulatory system through the left coronary artery and the right coronary artery, which exit the aorta just above the cusps of the semilunar valves.
+The heart receives nutrients and gases from its own set of arteries, veins, and capillaries.
+Blood enters the coronary circulatory system through the left and right coronary artery, which exit the aorta just above the cusps of the semilunar valves.

 Anterior Cardiac Arteries:

 - After running a short distance between the pulmonary trunk artery and the left auricle, the left coronary artery (= LCA; left main coronary artery) emerges onto the anterior surface of the heart.

 - Near this point, it branches into the anterior interventricular artery (= left anterior descending artery or branch; LAD) and the left circumflex artery (= LCX; branch of the left coronary artery).

 - The anterior interventricular artery lies in the anterior interventricular sulcus and gives off branches that supply blood to the anterior ventricles and anterior interventricular septum.

 - The left circumflex artery runs along the coronary sulcus (= between the left atrium and ventricle) to the posterior side of the heart, where it usually ends in an anastomosis with the right coronary artery.

 Have you already mastered basic blood vessel anatomy?
 If not, you’ll want to check out this revision guide.